-- (1) "scope of program"- should include the specific SCs subject to an AMR for subsequent license renewal (SLR). - (3) "parameters monitored or inspected"- should be linked to the degradation of the particular SC-intended function(s). - (4) "detection of aging effects"- should occur before there is a loss of SC-intended function(s).
-This includes aspects such as method or technique (e.g., visual, volumetric, surface inspection), frequency, sample size, data collection, and timing of new or one-time inspections to ensure timely detection of aging effects. - (5) "detection of aging effects"- should occur before there is a loss of SC-intended function(s).
-This includes aspects such as method or technique (e.g., visual, volumetric, surface inspection), frequency, sample size, data collection, and timing of new or one-time inspections to ensure timely detection of aging effects. - (6) "monitoring and trending"- should provide predictability of the extent of degradation, as well as timely corrective or mitigative actions. - (7) "acceptance criteria"- these criteria, against which the need for corrective action will be evaluated, should ensure that the SC-intended function(s) are maintained under all CLB design conditions during the subsequent period of extended operation. - (8) "corrective actions"- should include root cause determination and prevention of recurrence and should be timely. - (9) "confirmation process"- should ensure that corrective actions have been completed and are effective. - (10) "administrative controls"- should provide for a formal review and approval. - (11) "operating experience" (OE)- should add the OE applicable to the AMP, including past corrective actions resulting in program enhancements or additional programs, to provide objective evidence to support the conclusion that the effects of aging will be adequately managed so that the SC-intended function(s) will be maintained during the subsequent period of extended operation.
+- (1) "scope of program"- should include the specific SCs subject to an AMR for subsequent license renewal (SLR). - (2) "preventive action"- should prevent or mitigate aging degradation. - (3) "parameters monitored or inspected"- should be linked to the degradation of the particular SC-intended function(s). - (4) "detection of aging effects" should occur before there is a loss of SC-intended function(s).
+This includes aspects such as method or technique (e.g., visual, volumetric, surface inspection), frequency, sample size, data collection, and timing of new or one-time inspections to ensure timely detection of aging effects. - (5) "monitoring and trending"- should provide predictability of the extent of degradation, as well as timely corrective or mitigative actions. - (6) "acceptance criteria"- these criteria, against which the need for corrective action will be evaluated, should ensure that the SC-intended function(s) are maintained under all CLB design conditions during the subsequent period of extended operation. - (7) "corrective actions"- should include root cause determination and prevention of recurrence and should be timely. - (8) "confirmation process"- should ensure that corrective actions have been completed and are effective. - (9) "administrative controls"- should provide for a formal review and approval. - (10) "operating experience" (OE)- should add the OE applicable to the AMP, including past corrective actions resulting in program enhancements or additional programs, to provide objective evidence to support the conclusion that the effects of aging will be adequately managed so that the SC-intended function(s) will be maintained during the subsequent period of extended operation.
 OE with existing programs should be discussed.